You think this hashtag will begin trending? Probably not

 So, putting PAGA into effect:

-- He has previously mentioned a hypothetical situation (how can you prove you’re not in the matrix?) which he thinks refutes Christianity…or at least presuppositional apologetic.
+- Test the claim – Skeptics cannot justify knowledge, so I questioned his provisional theory and why he thinks it can refute what I am saying.
+He has previously mentioned a hypothetical situation (how can you prove you’re not in the matrix?) which he thinks refutes Christianity…or at least presuppositional apologetic.
 I’ve responded to him, that this hypothetical is a retreat into absurdity, because if he is in the matrix and nothing is real, then his question does not even make sense.
 It’s ridiculous, so the choice of the skeptic is repentance or absurdity

 - He also makes the claim that “it was incorrect.”
 Any “it” he might be talking about would have to be compared against absolute truth, which his worldview cannot justify.
 So, any claim he might say that was incorrect, cannot be justified.